Ibodan/RumbleEnhancerOculus/README.md

 BeatSaber haptic feedback system overhaul for Oculus Touch controller

 With this plugin, you can change haptic textures separately for all type of events so far in game.
 Though this plugin realizes things by whole different approach from original RumbleEnhancer, I choose this name.
-I don't want people to confused.
+I don't want people to be confused.
 The name also means it is alternative of RumbleEnhancer.
 Meaningless to install both.

 ### Notice